StefanopuloZ/Tic-Tac-Toe-Game/readme.md

 Game logic is not complicated here, especially if done using simple double array 3x3, completed whole logic in javascript, made html table and just proceeded from there with UI.
 I did not want to do that and I created divs, connected them with js and moved forward.
 It is certanly worse approach but I did it to explore what kind of problems I would encounter and to practice DOM manipulation.

 First and most obvios downside is code maintenance.
-As game mechanics and UI mechanics are not clearly separated, making any changes on both ends of the code is made unecessary complicated and time consuming as even UI change could potentially brake the app.
+As game mechanics and UI mechanics are not clearly separated, making any changes on both ends of the code is made unecessary complex and time consuming as even UI change could potentially brake the app.

 Second is reusabillity.
 This is not something that is easily done here as nature of setup dictates that all things are closley entwined and apart from copying the whole project parts of it are very hard to separate.
 Altough, lack of pure functions can be artributed to my inexpirience in time of writing this project.